bitnami-labs/sealed-secrets/helm/sealed-secrets/README.md

 - In the case that **serviceAccount.create** is `false` and **rbac.create** is `true` it is expected for a service account with the name **serviceAccount.name** to exist _in the same namespace as this chart_ before installation.
 - If **serviceAccount.create** is `true` there cannot be an existing service account with the name **serviceAccount.name**.
 - If a secret with name **secretName** does not exist _in the same namespace as this chart_, then on install one will be created.
 If a secret already exists with this name the keys inside will be used.
-- OpenShift: unset the runAsUser and fsGroup like this:
+- OpenShift: unset the runAsUser and fsGroup by removing the explicit pod security context like this:
 ```
   securityContext:
-    runAsUser:
-    fsGroup:
+    {}
 ```